Machine-learning regression methods for American-style path-dependent contracts: Numerical techniques

-This section reports the results of the numerical experiments.
-We first describe the ingredients common to all the payoffs and algorithms, then we present the results for the specific payoffs.
+This section describe the ingredients common to all the payoffs and algorithms.
+In particular, we discuss the underlying asset dynamics, the input features of the regression basis functions, and the configuration of the random networks and signature methods.

-We only consider synthetic data because applications to real data involve model calibration which is an independent problem.
-The evaluation of all the algorithms is performed on the same computer, equipped with an Apple M1 Pro processor and 16 Gigabyte of RAM.
-All algorithms are run 10 times in parallel; for prices we will report the mean and the standard deviations, whereas for the corresponding computational times we report the median.
-In particular, the computational times do not include the time for generating the stock paths, which is the same for all methods.
-Indeed, the main interest is in the actual time algorithms need to compute prices from different bases with linear regression, while paths can be generated offline and stored.
-Numerical procedures, unless specified otherwise, have been implemented in Python.

-We start by describing the asset price dynamic used in the numerical investigation.
-We continue by discussing the hyper-parameters of the numerical algorithms.
-Then, we list our numerical results.